rust-lang/book/src/ch17-04-streams.md

 The async `recv` method produces a sequence of items over time.
 This is an instance of a much more general pattern, often called a *stream*.

-A sequence of items is something we have seen before, when we looked at the `Iterator` trait in Chapter 13, but there are two differences between iterators and the async channel receiver.
+A sequence of items is something we’ve seen before, when we looked at the `Iterator` trait in Chapter 13, but there are two differences between iterators and the async channel receiver.
 The first difference is the element of time: iterators are synchronous, while the channel receiver is asynchronous.
 The